-The Extended Day Program is available from 7:00-7:30 A.M for a fee of \$4.00 per day, and from 3:15-5:30 P.M. for \$13.00 per day.
+The Extended Day Program is available from 7:00-7:30 A.M for a monthly prepaid fee of \$50 per student or a drop-in fee of \$6.50 per day per student, and from 3:15-5:30 P.M. for a monthly prepaid fee of \$250 per student or a drop-in fee of \$20.00 per day per student.
 EDP charges are paid through FACTS from September through June for the previous month's charges except June will be for May and June charges.
-This rate is a flat daily rate and it is applied for any amount of time used at the end of a normal school day.
-This includes students who are not picked up from tutoring, those waiting for sports practices, and those who were participating in a club and use EDP after the club is dismissed.
+These rates are a flat monthly or daily rate, and it is applied for any amount of time used at the end of a normal school day.
+This includes students who are not picked up from tutoring or clubs.
 A late fee is assessed when children are picked up after 5:30 P.M. at the rate of \$1.00 per minute for the first 15 minutes.
 Under no circumstances should a child be picked up after 5:45 P.M.